Takeaways from Trump's Supreme Court win on procedural grounds: His legal peril is just starting

 The most significant thing the court did Monday was to overturn a Colorado Supreme Court ruling from December that Trump was not eligible to be president because he violated the insurrection clause, Section 3, of the 14th Amendment.

-Colorado’s high court had stayed its ruling until the Supreme Court acted, so Trump remained on the ballot there and in two other Democratic leaning states that also had disqualified him, Maine and Illinois.
-But if the Supreme Court had let the Colorado ruling stand, it could have triggered a new wave of litigation that might have left Trump disqualified in a checkerboard of states across the country.
+This will also stop efforts to kick him off the ballot in Illinois, Maine and other states.
+Had the Supreme Court had let the Colorado ruling stand, it could have triggered a new wave of litigation that might have left Trump disqualified in many states.

-Those who sought to strike Trump from the ballot argued that would have been justified.
-They contend he’s clearly no longer qualified to be president due to his role in the Jan.
-6, 2021, attack on the U.S. Capitol.

 All nine justices agreed that is the purview of Congress.
 But a narrower majority of five went further, ruling it can only be done through legislation.
 That exposes significant splits underneath the unanimous majority, and points toward the greatest uncertainty the ruling creates.

-One possible outcome that the case presented was the prospect of unelected judges disqualifying the man dominating one party’s presidential primary who has already received hundreds of thousands of votes in the nominating process.
+One possible outcome that the case presented was the prospect of unelected judges disqualifying the man dominating who has already received hundreds of thousands of votes in the nominating process.

-But another potential nightmare is if that, if Congress is the only entity that can determine whether a presidential hopeful is indeed disqualified for engaging in “insurrection,” that it makes that determination on Jan.
+But another potential nightmare is that if Congress is the only entity that can determine whether a presidential hopeful is indeed disqualified for engaging in “insurrection,” that it makes that determination on Jan.
 6, 2025, when required to certify a possible Trump victory in the presidential election.

-The high court shut down the first possibility, but may have left the door open to the second one, an issue that has hung over the case from the start.
+The high court shut down the first possibility, but may have left the door open to the second one.
 The five-justice majority — all from the court’s conservative wing — said Congress can implement Section 3 through legislation, “subject of course to judicial review.”
 (That means the court reserves for itself the right to have the final say.)

 FEELING THE HEAT